rdnajac/cpp-sandbox/docs/a-tour-of-cpp.md

 ### Template Compilation Model

-Templates are compiled when instantiated, which happens in the translation unit where they are used.
-This requires template definitions to be available in headers.
+Templates are compiled when instantiated, which happens in the translation unit where they are used, requiring template definitions to be available in headers.

 ```cpp
 // mylibrary.h